qutip/qutip-tutorials/tutorials-v5/miscellaneous/excitation-number-restricted-states-jc-chain.md

 ```

 creates destruction operators for each mode.
-From this point onwards, the annihiltion operators a1, ..., a4 can be used to setup a Hamiltonian, collapse operators and expectation-value operators, etc., following the usual patterne.
+From this point onwards, the annihiltion operators a1, ..., a4 can be used to setup a Hamiltonian, collapse operators and expectation-value operators, etc., following the usual pattern.

 In this example we outline the advantage of ENR states by comparing them with the regular qutip implementation.
 For this we calculate the time evolution and the partial trace for each and see consistent results with notable performance improvements.